 - System LED

-The router’s bottom has a nice rubber ring that works a foot to keep the router from slipping.
+The router’s bottom has a nice rubber ring that works as a foot to keep the router from slipping.
 Overall, the Verizon Home LTE router isn’t anything special to look at, but it’s not ugly.
 It should fit in nicely with anyone’s decor.

 Setup of the Verizon Home LTE router takes mere minutes.
 The longest part of this setup was running an ethernet cable to a Netgear 6-port switch that I set up where most of my wired gear is.

 The first thing you need to do is position the router.
 This may take some trial and error as the Verizon signal may be stronger in some places over others.
-I didn’t want to place the router too far away from where we use the majority of our devices so it didn’t take long to find a spot.
+I didn’t want to place the router too far away from where we use the majority of our devices, so it didn’t take long to find a spot.
 Here’s what Verizon suggests when positioning your Verizon Home LTE router:

 - Place the router in a central area.

 - Keep the router away from metal obstructions and away from direct sunlight.

 - Keep the router away from 802.11g or 20MHz only Wi-Fi devices, 2.4GHz computer peripherals, Bluetooth devices, cordless phones, transformers, heavy-duty motors, fluorescent lights, microwave ovens, refrigerators, and other industrial equipment to prevent signal interference or loss.